 On the first Saturday of the month, Insights El Paso Science Center tour guides will take you on a 2-and-a-half-hour, 3-mile fun, active, and educational hike along the same path the dinosaurs once walked.

 The hikes take place on the first Saturday of every month.
-The first is scheduled for Saturday, February 4 starting at 1 p.m.
+The next scheduled tours are March 4 and April 1, 2023.

 The guided tours is $15 a person.
 You can find more details and purchase tickets online HERE.

 4 Things about Dinosaurs They Didn't Teach You in High School*

 • “Rawr” in dinosaur means “I’m going to eat you.”